Ngā whakaputanga

 Briefing to the Incoming Minister

-Our Briefing to the Incoming Minister (BIM) was provided to Hon Jan Tineti shortly after her appointment as Minister of Education, in February 2023.
+Our Briefing to the Incoming Minister (BIM) was provided to Hon Penny Simmonds shortly after her appointment as Minister for Tertiary Education and Skills in November 2023.

-Te Pūkenga BIM was intended to build on the Minister’s understanding of our role in the tertiary education system in New Zealand.
-It provides an overview of how we operate in line with current expectations set by the Minister of Education and an outline of our functions and Charter, as defined by legislation.
+The BIM was intended to build on the Minister’s understanding of our role in the tertiary education system in New Zealand.

 Read the Briefing to the Incoming Minister